algotrade-course/Group3/README.md

 The set of configurations was evaluated using the following scoring formula:
 $$
-Score = Sharpe - \alpha \cdot |MDD| + \beta \cdot \tanh\left(\frac{NetProfit}{scale}\right)
+Score = Sharpe - \alpha \cdot |MDD|
 $$
 - $\alpha = 0.5$
 - $\beta = 0.01$
-- $scale = 10,000,000$

-This scoring function considers the Sharpe ratio as the primary evaluation metric, while the impacts of Maximum Drawdown and Net Profit are adjusted using the weights $\alpha$ and $\beta$, respectively.
-The scale is set to 10,000,000 to normalize the Net Profit and prevent it from overpowering the other components.
+This scoring function considers the Sharpe ratio as the primary evaluation metric, while the impacts of Maximum Drawdown is adjusted using the weights $\alpha$.
 Run the following command to compute the scores based on the results:
 ```
 python src/optimization.py -s src/OPTIMIZATION_RANDOM/summary.csv -f src/OPTIMIZATION_RESULTS/scoreModel.csv
 ```